gosia-b/gcp-vertex-ai/wine/README.md

 ## Pipeline
 The use case is implemented using 4 pipeline *components*:
-1. Data prep
+1. Load data
-2. Train
+2. Train model
-3. Evaluation
+3. Evaluate model
-4. Deploy
+4. Deploy model

 Each pipeline component uses a container image available on the *Artifact Registry*.
 In this case, we use only *pre-built* Docker images ([list of pre-built containers for prediction](https://cloud.google.com/vertex-ai/docs/predictions/pre-built-containers)).